Jykaa/Hireful/README.md

 # Hireful
-<p>Make hiring the perfect candidate for your software positions a breeze!</p>
+<p>Make hiring the perfect candidate for your software engineering positions a breeze!</p>